-If there’s one part of strategy that new—and sometimes even established—business owners miss, it’s this: failing to develop a clear understanding of your ideal client.
+strategy that new and sometimes even established business owners miss, it’s this: failing to develop a clear and specific understanding of your target market and ideal client.

 Too often we think our service or product is “for everyone.”
-And while it might be true that everyone could use your help, it’s simply not possible for you and your brand to appeal to all and sundry.
+And while it might be true that everyone could use your help, it’s simply not good marketing to try to get you and your brand to appeal to all and sundry.

-#1 – Demographic
+#1 – Demographics

 While men and women of all ages might both read and enjoy your content – and even buy your products – you will most likely find that your market is skewed heavily one way or the other.

 Think about some of the brand advertising you see around you and you’ll quickly notice how they form their messages to appeal to one or the other, but very rarely both.
 There are certainly stereotypes in terms of emotional appeal (e.g. hot red sports car appeals to the ego part of us versus a grey safe estate car that appeals to the nurturing side).